 There isn’t much information available about medical side effects of vaping on oral health.
 A recent literature review in the Journal of Oral Pathology & Medicine summarized the state of the science, noting the “paucity of evidence.”
 However, the authors summarized a few interesting findings.

 The authors describe a small study that suggests vapers may have increased prevalence of nicotine stomatitis (which is, oddly, not caused by nicotine), a condition caused by heat that creates lesions in the mouth.
 This is a minor condition that typically resolves itself when the source of heat (typically a pipe) is eliminated.

 A small pilot study examined the oral microbiome of 10 vapers, 10 smokers, and 10 non-vapers/smokers.
 The authors found that the bacterial profile of vapers was similar to the non-vaping/smoking control group, but that the smoking group’s oral bacteria profile was very different.
 The researchers concluded that vapor doesn’t alter the microbiome.
 Again, the study was very small, so broad conclusions can’t be made.
 The review covers some other small studies, but questions their relevance based on their small size and lack of proper controls.

-Cancers form when toxins damage or mutate a cell’s DNA and cause it to grow out of control.
+Cancers form when toxins damage a cell’s DNA and cause it to grow out of control.
 A tumor can remain local, or the cancer can spread, and even move from one organ to another.
 Most people are familiar with cigarette smoking as a cause of lung cancer.
 Lung cancer kills more Americans than any other kind of cancer, and most (but not all) lung cancer victims are smokers.